Honoring Women Leaders in Tourism on International Women’s Day

 "Hotel companies have achieved parity between men and women at the director level," according to the annual report that examines women in hotel industry leadership.
 "Women are still significantly underrepresented at nearly all levels of leadership, with underrepresentation increasing as level increases."

-Women in tourism earn less
+Women in tourism earn less than their male counterparts.

 While 54% of the people employed in tourism are women, they make 14.7% less than men, according to the World Tourism Organization's (UNWTO) Global Report on Women in Tourism.